 In addition to these seemingly challenging and frequently unnecessary steps, the attorney for the estate is also required to have published a notice to "unknown heirs" in the newspaper of the city where the probate is filed.
 The cost of this publication can be several hundred dollars.
 Rarely ever does an heir come forward as a result of such a publication, but it is still a legal requirement even if you are certain there are no other heirs.
 Again, lying applicants in the past cost all applicants more now.

 Possible Request To Join This Determination With Administration Of The Estate

 Frequently, after the heirs have been legally declared, it will be necessary to complete an administration of the estate to deal with third parties.
 To save money and time, you should join requests for the estate administration with the application of determination of heirship.

-If all of the heirs agree to the independent administration, the court can include this provision in the order and authorize issuance of letters testamentary.
-However, if even one heir refuses to agree (as in my 28 heirs case), the court must order a dependent administration instead, and court approval for sales of property of the estate and other more complicated court action must occur.
+If all of the heirs agree to the independent administration, the court can include this provision in the order and authorize the issuance of testamentary letters.
+However, if even one heir refuses to agree (as in my 28 heirs case), the court must order a dependent administration instead, and court approval for the sale of property of the estate and other more complicated court action must occur.
 This adds a great deal of additional cost to the proceeding.

 Hearing On The Application

 After the notice to unknown heirs has been published in the newspaper and return of proof of publication has been filed with the clerk, and the attorney ad litem has filed his or her report with the court and is ready to proceed, the court will set the case for hearing.
 At the least, the applicant, the applicant’s attorney, and the attorney ad litem (legal representation for the children involved) must appear.